VictoriaMetrics/VictoriaMetrics/docs/victoriametrics-cloud/quickstart.md

      <img src="how_to_add_payment_method_aws_click.webp" >

-1. You will be redirected to the <a href="https://aws.amazon.com/marketplace/pp/prodview-4tbfq5icmbmyc" target="_blank">Managed VictoriaMetrics</a> product page.
+1. You will be redirected to the <a href="https://aws.amazon.com/marketplace/pp/prodview-4tbfq5icmbmyc" target="_blank">VictoriaMetrics Cloud</a> product page.
 1. Click on `View purchase option` button, and you will be redirected to an AWS login page or to a subscribe page on AWS Marketplace.

      <img src="quickstart_aws-purchase-click.webp" >

-1. Go to the <a href="https://aws.amazon.com/marketplace/pp/prodview-4tbfq5icmbmyc">Managed VictoriaMetrics</a> product page and click `Continue to Subscribe` button:
+1. Go to the <a href="https://aws.amazon.com/marketplace/pp/prodview-4tbfq5icmbmyc">VictoriaMetrics Cloud</a> product page and click `Continue to Subscribe` button:

      <img src="quickstart_continue-subscribe.webp" >